mrocklin/thesis/cas-code-generation.md

 \label{sec:cas-code-generation}

 We now give a brief experiment to support the general use of computer algebra in numeric code generation.
-This is separate from the work in matrix algebra.
+This example is separate from the work in matrix algebra.

 Numerical code is often used to evaluate and solve mathematical problems.
 Frequently human users translate high-level mathematics directly into low-level code.
 In this section we motivate the use of computer algebra systems to serve as an intermediate step.
 This approach confers the following benefits.